Increase the Profitability of Your California Medical Practice Before You Sell

 Keep Obligations Flexible

-It is easier to reactivate a service or software if you are in good standing with the company and have worked with them than if you haven’t.
+It is easier to reactivate a service or software if you are in good standing with the company and have a history of working with them than if you haven’t.
 Try to keep obligations flexible, and keep up to date with those you cannot.

 Automate Your California Medical Practice Where Possible